 Home: Free Sociology! is a front for Nathanael Lauster, Author of The Death and Life of the Single-Family House: Lessons from Vancouver on Building a Livable City, Co-editor of The End of Children?, and Associate Professor in Sociology at the University of British Columbia.
 See my departmental profile here.
 All thoughts are my own, and a surprisingly large number of them seem to involve housing, immigration, books, and cities.
 FAQ below…

 I’d love to see North American cities become more diverse, more welcoming, more inclusive, and more sustainable.
 I’m pretty sure this should involve changes to the built environment, enabling more people to share land and take transit, bike, or walk to work.
 I think apartment bans and related exclusionary practices should be overturned (every neighbourhood for everyone!)
 I’d also like to see a much larger and diverse stock of non-market housing to complement various kinds of market housing.
 I’ve been heavily influenced by Iris Marion Young’s vision of the City as a model for thinking about Justice and the Politics of Difference.
 If this vision appeals to you, we should probably be friends.

 Do I think living in houses is bad?

 Am I a developer shill?

 Nope.
 I’m paid by UBC.
-I’ve also done a bit of consulting work, primarily as an expert witness, where my duty is to the court.
+I’ve also done a bit of consulting work, primarily as an expert witness, where my duty is to the court, and for government agencies like the CMHC.
 I generally support the work of organizations, like the BC Non-Profit Housing Association and Abundant Housing Vancouver, aimed at providing more housing options for people – especially those left out by current market provision.
 I also generally support policies like rent control, rental stock protections, higher property taxes, and empty homes taxes.

 Do I think housing should be a right?